Mathématique: On Lethe Fixed

 Her gun comes back up.

-He steps forward, dropping his hands, taking her gun, pulling her into an embrace that she’s too overcome to return.
+Daniel steps forward, takes her gun, pulls her into an embrace she’s too overcome to return.

-“It’s all right,” he whispers into her hair.
+“It’s all right,” he murmurs into her hair.

-Behind her, she hears the sound of quiet steps, feels the pressure of eyes on the back of her neck.
-Daniel nods at someone she cannot see and doesn’t know.
+Behind her, she hears footsteps.
+She feels the pressure of eyes on the back of her neck.
+Daniel nods at someone she can’t see and doesn’t know.

-When he lets her go, she turns to find three people facing her, with roving eyes and weapons in their hands.
-There’s a woman with blonde hair; a handsome, muscular man in a hat; and her steel-eyed former hostage, his right hand clamped to his left arm.
+When he lets her go, she turns to find three people watching her with roving eyes and weapons in hand.
+There’s a woman with blonde hair; a handsome, muscular man in a hat; and her flint-eyed former hostage, his right hand clamped to his left arm.

 “Vala?” the woman says.

-“Hello, beautiful,” Val whispers, wiping her eyes.
+“Hello, beautiful.”
+Val wipes her eyes.
 “Do I know you?”

-“Yeah,” the woman says, smiling an adorable, tiny smile.
+“Yeah.”
+The woman smiles an adorable, tiny smile.
 “You do.
 Or, you will, once you get your memories back.
 I’m Sam.
 Sam Carter.”

 “Are you an alien too?”
-Vala asks her with as much dry confidence as she can muster.
+Vala asks with as much dry confidence as she can muster.

-“That would be Teal’c,” Daniel says, looking from her to the man standing beside Sam.
+“That would be Teal’c.”
+Daniel indicates the man beside Sam.

-Teal’c removes his hat, and on his forehead a gold symbol gleams in the light that streams in from the door behind her.
+Teal’c removes his hat.
+On his forehead, a gold symbol gleams in the light streaming from the door behind her.

 “Oh,” Val says weakly.
 “Hello.”